roge-life/meridian59-engine/README.md

 # Engine
-GameEngine stack built from Open-Source or free components.
+GameEngine stack for Windows, built from Open-Source or free components.

 ## Main components
 <table>